A History of Elysian Park’s Victory Memorial Grove

 RESOLVED; That the members of the Park Commission undertake the presentation of a dedicatory program on the morning of Memorial Day, to comprise such features as a dedicatory address, responses, community singing and the planting of the first tree, or other such exercises as the members see fit to plan, in order that the custom of the years to come may be ushered in, and that the people at large may begin to look upon Victory Memorial Grove as a place of reverence to be more beautiful each year.”

 The chosen location was what is today Radio Hill.
-An initial tree was dedicated and hopes appeared high for the future of the site.
-The park’s archives are full of inquiries into planting trees at the Memorial Grove.
-Land surveys were done, but there was a problem with access to the new park.
+An initial tree was dedicated and hopes were high for the future of the site.
+The park’s archives are full of inquiries into tree plantings at the Memorial Grove.
+Land surveys were completed, but there was a problem with access to the new park.
 Within a year, frustration seemed to boil over since nothing had been done besides the initial tree being sown.
 President of the Parks Commissioners, Leafie Sloan-Orcutt, eyed another site for this "Victory Memorial Grove.”

 A Local Angeleno Takes the Lead